kodadot/nft-gallery/CONTRIBUTING.md

 - Once you submit your PR, others from the developers community will review it with you.
 The first thing you'll want to do is a [self-review](#self-review); **When self-reviewing, be aware of the quality of your contribution, if your PR has too many visible issues on UI or too many comments from Developers, it will be promptly closed.**
 - After that, we may have questions; check back on your PR and its current labels to keep up with the conversation.
 - Did you have an issue, like a merge conflict?
 Check out our [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) on **how to resolve merge conflicts and other issues.**

+### Check the labels on your Pull Request

+We use labels to keep track on how the PR is going, some examples:

+waiting for review - PR is waiting for developer review works for me: QA team has tested your PR
+visual-ok: Design team has checked and approved your PR
+changes-requested: Someone from our team identified that something needs to be changed/fixed on your PR
+stale: PR which haven't seen any changes for last 3 days and its prone to closing
+blocked: PR is currently blocked and cannot be merged

 ### Your PR is merged!